healthscience/rfcs/README.md

 * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
 * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

 at your option.
 Some parts of the repository are already licensed according to those terms.
-For more see [RFC 2044](https://github.com/rust-lang/rfcs/pull/2044) and its [tracking issue](https://github.com/rust-lang/rust/issues/43461).

 ### Contributions